 - Todd Rundgren's Johnson is an entire album of Robert Johnson covers (and not what you thought it was), and (re)Production consists of covers of songs from albums Rundgren had previously produced.

-- And with Utopia, a cover of "Do Ya" by The Move and "For the Love of Money" by The O'Jays.
+- And with Utopia, a cover of "Do Ya" by The Move (though better known from Electric Light Orchestra's version, a rare example of an artist Covering Up his own song) and "For the Love of Money" by The O'Jays.

 - A Wizard, A True Star has a medley of Motown covers: "I'm So Proud of You", "Ooh Baby Baby", "La-La Means I Love You" and, most interestingly, "Cool Jerk" performed in 7/8 instead of its normal 4/4.